alo9507/JustKeepClicking/content/blog/auth/index.md

 </div>

-In case it was parsed over, here's the MONEYSHOT one more time:
+In case you parsed over, here's the moneyshot of EZClientAuth one more time:

-// link in nav to MONEYSHOTs dropdown menu
-// nav has CONTEXT MONEYSHOT
-// AuthSession RemoteAuthProvider DataStore AuthManager Auth `manager.configure(for: authProvider, with: dataStore)`
+`manager.configure(for: authProvider)`

-We can configure our AuthManager with any authProvider and any dataStore and rest assured that our cached AuthSession, runtime AuthSession, and remote AuthSession all remain in sync.
+In our application we can simply configure our AuthManager with any authProvider we've written an implementation for, and rest assured that our remote, cached, and runtime AuthSession will all remain in sync.

 SIDENOTE: To the keen eyed among you, this may look familair.
 It's is inspired by FirebaseAuth with Firebase.configure(). and Auth.auth() syntax.

-That's it.
-The implementation of signOut, isAuthenticated, and any other authentication behaviors follow naturally from this.

-SignOut

-signOut: Sign out from RemoteAuthProvider.
-If successful, it should clear the AuthSession from the DataStore.

-isAuthenticated
-isAuthenticated should first check the local DataStore for an AuthSession.
-Finding one, it should check if it’s expired with RemoteAuthProvider.
-If valid, you are authenticated.
-If either of these two steps fails or returns nil, user is not authenticated.

-(2 GIFs of conditional flows based on auth state) (Unauthenticated, Authenticated)

-The list goes on: account recovery and password resets, tokenRefreshes.
-These are concepts that scale, whatever you need can be added to the AuthSession and AuthManager.

-Useful for startups.
-You don’t want to be on Firebase forever.

-The moral of DDD:
-Maintain the blast-zone of rapidly changing business decisions to folders titled “Implementation.”
-Let your app talk to files in directories titled things like “AuthenticationManager” and “RemoteAuthProvider” and you’re auth provider switching costs go from weeks to days.

-Testing:
-2 places:

-- Testing the AuthManager itself
-  Make a MockAuthManager that implements the AuthManager protocol.
-Give it a MockDataStore that implements the DataStore interface.
-Give the MockAuthManager a MockRemoteAuthProvider that implements the RemoteAuthProvider interface.

-- Mocking AuthManager in the app itself so you can unit test your application Easily make a MockAuthManager in your app.
-  Make MockAuthManager succeed when you want to test happy paths.
-  Make MockAuthManager fail when you want to test error handling.
+<h3>Conclusion</h3>

+That's it for today.

+In follow up articles, we will:

+Create a Firebase `RemoteAuthProvider`
+Integrate EZClientAuth into a real application
+Show how to maintian testable code with a MockAuthManager